People

 Contact: Hung.Tan@monash.edu

-Jack’s research investigates how common agricultural endocrine disrupting chemicals (EDCs) affect development, survival and reproduction in frogs.
-His project will provide insights into how aquatic contamination by EDCs can affect vulnerable early life stages, and how this can influence adult performance.
+Jack’s PhD research investigated how common agricultural endocrine-disrupting chemicals (EDCs) affect development, survival and reproduction in frogs.
+His project provided insights into how aquatic contamination by EDCs can affect vulnerable early life stages, and how this can influence adult performance.

-Co-supervisors: Prof Bob Wong and Dr Lesley Alton
+Co-supervisors: Prof Bob Wong & Dr Lesley Alton

 Organisation: Monash University, Melbourne, AUS